Knover0091/Quite-Force/README.md

-This is not Hacking Repository, this just for fun and educational only.
-Any violence because of this type, is beyond my responsibility
+This is for fun and educational purpose only.
+Any violence of this type, is beyond my responsibility Be carefull!
-Be carefull!
  Version: 1.0